roryquennev/Elk-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jump-Box-Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- My Personal IP Address

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by SSH.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- The only machine that can directly access the ELK-Server VM is the Jump-Box-Provisioner VM with its internal IP address of 10.0.0.4.
+My workstation, using my personal IP address, has been enabled to access Kibana using HTTP.

 A summary of the access policies in place can be found in the table below.